Allocation of Work and Transfer between Teams

 In all circumstances the relevant Team Manager should resolve any dispute between themselves or their team members.

-In the event of serious disputes that cannot be resolved, despite clear discussions about the child's need and relevant professional judgements, then the Team Manager should discuss options for resolution with their Service Manager.
+In the event of serious disputes that cannot be resolved, despite clear discussions about the child's need and relevant professional judgements, then the Team Manager should discuss options for resolution with their respective Service Manager.